jswymer/mydoctest/articles/purchasing-how-record-purchases.md

     **Note**: If you have set up recurring purchase lines for the vendor, such as a monthly replenishment order, then you can insert these line on the invoice by choosing the **Get Recurring Purchase Lines** action.
 10. On the **Lines** FastTab, in the **Item No.** field, enter the number of an inventory item or service.
-11. In the **Quantity** field, enter the number of items purchased.
+11. In the **Quantity** field, enter the number of items to be purchased.

     **Note**: For items of type **Service**, the quantity is a time unit, such as hours, as indicated in the **Unit of Measure Code** field on the line.